YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

-In short, the resource store walks through the application-level, mojit-level, and ``npm`` module files (in that order) of a Mojito application, determines what type of resource each file is, creates an instance of the resource, and then registers the instance.
+In short, the resource store walks through the application-level, mojit-level, and ``npm`` module files (in that order) of a Mojito application, determines what type of resource each file is, creates metadata about the resource, and then registers the resource.

 During this process, the resource store is also doing the following: